Citation, DOI, disclosures and article data

 These were assessed during peer review and were determined to not be relevant to the changes that were made.View Frank Gaillard's current disclosures

 Lymphoma (historically lymphosarcoma was used for diffuse forms of the disease) is a malignancy arising from lymphocytes or lymphoblasts.
 Lymphoma can be restricted to the lymphatic system or can arise as extranodal disease.
 This, along with variable aggressiveness results in a diverse imaging appearance.

 Lymphoma can present as nodal or extranodal disease.
-Hodgkin lymphoma and low-grade non-Hodgkin lymphoma (NHL) classically present as nodal disease, whereas high-grade NHL can present with complications from mass effect such as superior vena cava obstruction, cauda equina syndrome, etc. Extranodal disease can affect any organ.
+Hodgkin lymphoma and low-grade non-Hodgkin lymphoma (NHL) classically present as nodal disease, whereas high-grade NHL can present with complications from the mass effects such as superior vena cava obstruction, cauda equina syndrome, etc. Extranodal disease can affect any organ.

-Lymphomas are a malignancy that arise from mature lymphocytes.
-The etiology is unknown but potential lymphomatogenic risk factors include 4:
+Lymphomas are malignancies that arise from mature lymphocytes.
+The etiology is unknown but potential lymphomatogenic risk factors include 3: